Opinion Calling for Eliminating Hostage Justice

 Summary of Opinion

-1. The practice of detention for quite prolonged periods of time and bail, which is applied to suspects or accused persons who plead innocent or exercise the right to remain silent (hereinafter referred to as “hostage justice”), is in contravention of the Constitution of Japan and international human rights law.
-Additionally, given that hostage justice impedes the discovery of the truth of the cases, in conflict with the intention of the legislators who enacted the Code of Criminal Procedure, the practice must be eliminated immediately.
+1. The detention and bail practice, in which suspects or the accused who maintain their innocence or exercise the right to remain silent are held in custody for particularly prolonged periods of time (described as “hostage justice”), is in contravention of the Constitution of Japan and international human rights law.
+Additionally, the practice hinders the search for the truth in criminal cases in conflict with the intention of the legislators who enacted the Code of Criminal Procedure (the “Code”).
+Therefore, the practice must be eliminated immediately.

-2. In order to eliminate hostage justice, lines to the following effect should be set out in the Code of Criminal Procedure:
+2. In order to eliminate hostage justice, provisions to the following effect should be set out in the Code:

-In making judicial decisions on detention or bail, in light of the suspects’ and accused persons’ right of defense, the fact that they deny the charge, or reject to undergo interrogation or make statements, or challenge the evidence proffered by a prosecutor, must not be taken into consideration to the suspects’ or accused persons’ disadvantage.
+When making judicial decisions on detention or bail, in light of suspects’ and the accused’s right to a defense, the fact that they deny the commission of the alleged crime, refuse to undergo interrogation or make statements, or challenge the evidence tendered by the prosecution, must not be taken into consideration to the suspects’ or the accused’s disadvantage.